timofeysie/khipu/README.md

 If we are checking the description each time, then we could do it all, but it seems strange to put this business logic in a function called fetchFirebaseItem().
 What is the best practice here?
 Return the portion of the description from this function and then

-### Item statistics
+## Item statistics & the list order

 Another thing we want is statistics about each category list and each item on the list.
-For example, every time an item short description is viewed, every time an item detail is viewed, we want to increment a counter, as well as what date the item was viewed.
+For example, every time an item short user description is viewed and every time an item detail is viewed, we want to increment a counter, as well as what date the item was viewed.
 We also want to let the user indicate that they have committed an item to long term memory now, and it no longer needs to be on the list of things to be learned.

 The reason for this is when a student is learning a list of things, they want to know how often they have studied a particular item.
 We will want to display some kind of indicator based on this information.
 It's kind of like a classic to do list with extra features.

+The reasoning behind this is often called the Leitner method, or spaced repetition.
+Schools also casually implement this spaced repetition using reviews, a quiz and a other tests.

+Using the xAPI method, we send a statement of activity to an LRS, and then query the LRS to get the info we need to present the items in need of review.

+We also want to offer a simple list order, where the items at the top need to be reviewed, and the items at the bottom are well known.

+### The order of the list (Issue #42)

+Before implementing an actual LRS-based statistical feature, we want to explore a simple approach using just the order of the list.

+The first idea for this order is based on:

+1. how long ago the detail was viewed
+2. the number of times its detail page has been viewed.
+3. the number of times the slide out description has been viewed.

+### xAPI & cmi5

 This is where the xAPI/cmi5 comes in. cmi5 which appears to be a stripped down/focused use case of the xAPI.
 You can [read about xAPI and cmi5 here](https://xapi.com/cmi5/?utm_source=google&utm_medium=natural_search) and see a picture of the [whole ecosystem here](https://xapi.com/ecosystem/).